kymatio/kymatio/README.md

 Kymatio is designed to operate on a variety of backends for tensor operations.
 The user may control the choice of backend at runtime by setting the environment variable `KYMATIO_BACKEND`, or by editing the Kymatio configuration file (`~/.config/kymatio/kymatio.cfg` on Linux).

-The available backends are PyTorch (`torch`), PyTorch+scikit-cuda (`skcuda`), TensorFlow (`tensorflow`) and Numpy (`numpy`).
+The available backends are PyTorch (`torch`), PyTorch+scikit-cuda (`skcuda`), TensorFlow (`tensorflow`), and NumPy (`numpy`).

 Numpy is the default backend in 1D, 2D, and 3D scattering.
-For applications of the 2D scattering transform to large images (e.g. ImageNet, of size 224x224), however, we recommend the scikit-cuda backend, which is substantially faster than PyTorch.
+For applications of the 2D scattering transform to large images (e.g. ImageNet, of size 224x224), however, we recommend the scikit-cuda backend, which is substantially faster than NumPy.

 ### Installation from source